kayleeexn/Group-D---FA24/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## How to test:
+Go to file directory src/utils.
+There is a js file for the function, and a separate js test file to run that function.
+Here is an example:
+- `npm test -- .\src\utils\validation.test.js` Tests the specific unit test, validation.test.js for the function validation.js
+- Opens a menu in the terminal where you can browse and configure tests.

 ## Help (common problems):